marqn/saveminder_2/README.md

-# AngularExample
+# SaveMinder
+Repeat and Remember

-This project is a template to show how to configure an angular 2 project with angular-cli and angular2-materialize.
+This project is a

+template to show how to configure an angular 2 project with angular-cli and angular2-materialize.
 Please have a look at the commits.